Chicago Firefighter Shot Driver In Road Rage Attack After Chase In Andersonville, Prosecutors Say

 ANDERSONVILLE — An off-duty Chicago firefighter chased a victim’s car for 10 minutes on New Year’s Eve before shooting and critically wounding him in a fit of road rage, prosecutors said Wednesday.

-Omotayo Kassim, 34, was charged Tuesday with attempted first-degree murder, aggravated battery and aggravated discharge of a firearm into a occupied vehicle in the Sunday night shooting that put a 35-year-old man on life support following a minor traffic altercation, officials said.
+Omotayo Kassim, 34, was charged Tuesday with attempted first-degree murder, aggravated battery and aggravated discharge of a firearm into an occupied vehicle in the Sunday night shooting that put a 35-year-old man on life support following a minor traffic altercation, officials said.

 Kassim appeared in bond court Wednesday and was placed on electronic monitoring.
 Prosecutors had asked that Kassim be detained pending trial.
 Cook County Judge Susana L. Ortiz ordered him to not drive or be near guns.